-On 17 July 2020, the Law Decree dated 19 May 2020, No. 34 (so-called "Rilancio Decree") has been converted into law and its Article 27 provides that: "In order to [...] support and relaunch the Italian economic-productive system after the "Covid-19" epidemiological emergency, CDP S.p.A. is entitled to establish a special purpose asset called "Patrimonio Rilancio" [...] to which are transferred assets and legal relationships by the Ministry of Economy and Finance".
-Moreover, Article 27 of the Rilancio Decree provides, among others, that: "The Patrimonio Destinato, as well as each of its sub-funds, is autonomous and separate, in all respects, from the assets of CDP S.p.A.."
+On 17 July 2020, the Law Decree dated 19 May 2020, No. 34 (so-called "Rilancio Decree") has been converted, with amendments, into law and its Article 27 provides that: "In order to [...]support and relaunch the Italian economic-productive system after the "Covid-19" epidemiological emergency, CDP S.p.A. is entitled to establish a special purpose asset called "Patrimonio Rilancio" [...] to which are transferred assets and legal relationships by the Ministry of the Economy and Finance".
+Moreover, Article 27 of the Rilancio Decree provides, among others, that: "The Patrimonio Destinato, as well aseach of its sub-funds, is autonomous and separate, in all respects, from the assets of CDP S.p.A.."

 Pursuant to Article 27, paragraph 4, of the Rilancio Decree, the resources of the Patrimonio Destinato shall be used to support and relaunch the Italian economic production system.
 The Patrimonio Destinato operates in accordance with the conditions provided for by the European Union's regulatory framework on State aid adopted to deal with the "Covid-19" epidemic or at market conditions.
-The interventions of the Patrimonio Destinato concern "joint-stock companies, including those with shares listed on regulated markets and those set up as cooperatives, which: a) have their registered office in Italy; b) do not operate in the banking, financial or insurance sector and c) have an annual turnover of more than EUR 50 million".
+The interventions of the Patrimonio Destinato concern "joint-stock companies, including those with shares listed on regulated markets and those set up as cooperatives, which:

+a) have their registered office in Italy; b) do not operate in the banking, financial or insurance sector and c) have an annual turnover of more than EUR 50 million".

-Access requirements, terms, criteria, and modalities of the interventions of the Patrimonio Destinato are set out by the Decree of the Ministry of Economy and Finance dated 3 February 2021, No. 26.
+Access requirements, terms, criteria, and modalities of the interventions of the Patrimonio Destinato are set out by the Decree of the Minister of the Economy and Finance dated 3 February 2021, No. 26, published in the so-called "Gazzetta Ufficiale" on 10 March 2021.